How to improve your score in IBDP Language A: Paper 1

 The world of advertising is enormous, a classroom study of this text type might easily make up a good chunk of your course – and you’ll still have only scratched the surface of what this wide and varied genre has to offer.
 Unsurprisingly, advertisement texts have been extremely popular in Paper 1.
 They tend to be persuasive and you can easily learn a few key features to look out for.
 Studying the language of advertising claims and investigating issues like representation are interesting in their own right, and improving your media literacy when it comes to analysing images and knowing when you’re being manipulated or conned is an important aim of the IB Lang and Lit course.
 Advertising can be extremely creative too, and striking the balance between recognising effective writing and being skeptical about the things you read can make the difference between a good answer and a great one in Paper 1.
-Take a look through some of these examples to find common patterns of analysis that you can apply to your own study of adverts you encounter:
+Take a look through some of these examples to find common patterns of analysis that you can apply to your analysis of adverts you encounter:

 Try for yourself: